javelezz1/Programming-course/NCBIQuery/README.txt

 This remote NCBI extractor and exporter will query GenBank data online in database “Nucleotide”, extract specific gene collection from a set of organisms, and save the queried data to tab separated values file (.tsv).

+For it to work, it has to have the pandas and biopython libraries installed.

 The following arguments are required in command line:

 query: is the query to send to NCBI.